-Here’s why your router lights are all green, but you don’t have internet and how to fix it:
+Here’s why you don’t have internet but all the router lights are green and how to fix it:

 When this happens, the issue is usually not with the router, but you want to do thorough troubleshooting in order to be sure.

 The best way to solve this problem is to isolate the source of the issue on your network and then apply a fix.

 So if you want to learn all about how to fix no internet issue when all router lights are green, then this article is for you.

 What Do All Green Router Lights Tell You?
 (6 Things)

 The order of the lights and what they mean will vary depending on the manufacturer and model.

 That said, there are some general expectations that are reasonable.

 You can bet that your router probably has some or all of the lights listed below.